Crare/VocabularyTeacher/README.md

 You need to install [npm](https://www.npmjs.com/get-npm) and [nodejs](https://nodejs.org/).

-Install required modules from terminal/commandline with command `npm install`.
+Install required modules from terminal/commandline in project root directory with command `npm install`.
 Run the project with `npm start`.
 App should be running at http://localhost:4200/

 ------------- generated info below: -------------